 What an amazing way to make Connie a living breathing experience instead of just a museum relic.

 The menu was well thought out.
-Objectively the prices weren’t cheap, but considering we were on airport property — not to mention on a decades-old restored plane — they seemed reasonable.
+The prices weren’t cheap, but considering we were on airport property — not to mention on a decades-old restored plane — they seemed fair.

 BONUS: LAX’s H Hotel is a Spotter’s Paradise